badhusha-dev/digicraft.space/DOCKER_DEPLOYMENT.md

-# 🐳 DigiCraft.space Docker Deployment Guide
+# Docker Deployment Guide for DigiCraft Frontend

-This guide provides comprehensive instructions for deploying your DigiCraft.space application using Docker and Docker Compose.
+This guide explains how to deploy the DigiCraft React application using Docker.

+## 🐳 Overview

+The application uses a multi-stage Docker build process:
+1. **Builder Stage**: Node.js environment to build the React app
+2. **Production Stage**: Simple HTTP server to serve the static files

+## 📋 Prerequisites

+- Docker Desktop installed and running
+- Docker Compose installed
+- At least 2GB of available disk space

 ## 🚀 Quick Start

-### Prerequisites
-- Docker 20.10+ installed and running
-- Docker Compose 2.0+ installed
+### Option 1: Using Docker Compose (Recommended)
-- Git access to your repository
-- Server with at least 2GB RAM and 20GB storage

-### One-Command Deployment
 ```bash
 # Clone and deploy
 git clone https://github.com/your-username/digicraft-space.git